Skip to main content

 4. Select the embedding model you plan to use.

-5. Click Create new collection.
+5. Click Create Store.

 6. Enter a collection name.